mariangle/penpal/README.md

 - [ ] Improve letter system
   - [x] Categorize sent and received letters
   - [ ] Implement text formatter for more letter customization
-  - [ ] Make letters arrive depend on distance between users
+  - [x] Make letters arrive depend on distance between users
   - [ ] Add send letter to "random" user or based off filters feature
-- [ ] Followers/following or friendlist system
-- [ ] Allow users to manage their interests
 - [ ] Put reviews or comments on a user's profile
 - [ ] Sign in with GitHub or Google